Maps-Messaging/mapsmessaging_server/index.md

 Independently of where messages arrive from all clients on all protocols and interact with each other.

-#### Protocol Extensibility
-The protocol library is extendable and if an organisation has an internal proprietary protocol it can be added to the server as a native protocol.

 All these wire protocols can be run over

   * tcp